 Doing something different from programming can help you a lot to distance yourself from your source of stress.

-Something inspirational you enjoy and you can learn from is the best bet.
+Your best bet: something inspirational you enjoy and you can learn from.
 It could be another creative activity, like drawing or writing, for example.
-It doesn’t cost anything to try new things, you just need a bit of courage not to procrastinate.
+It doesn’t cost anything to try new things, you just need to begin.
+It doesn’t matter for how long you do it or how good you’re at it.
+What matters is relaxing.

-A hobby is best when it brings you some sense of accomplishment.
-As developers, we all know this feeling when something we create finally works and does what it has to do.
+A hobby is the best when it brings you some sense of accomplishment.
+As developers, we’ll know this feeling when something we create finally works and does what we want it to do.

 A playful state is looking at things like a child.
-You want to play, to have fun with whatever you’re doing, without expecting any result.
+You want to have fun with whatever you’re doing.
+Our society is so centered around results and goals, we forget sometimes to play.

-Depending on the intensity of your burnout (correlated, again, with the time spent on the Burnout Road), it can take months for you to get better.
-You’ll know it when you’ll be out of your job, trying to recover.
+Depending on the intensity of your burnout (correlated, again, with the time spent on the Burnout Road), it can take months for you to go come back on a better road.

-If you see that you’re drowning down and down, even after you stopped working, it’s time to see a specialist.
+If you see that you’re drowning more and more, even after you’ve stopped working, it’s time to see a specialist.
 Actually, you should seek one as soon as you feel the need to do so.
 Your health, mental or physical, is the most important thing you “have”.
-Don’t let your pride neglect it: we all need help, we should give some when we can and not be afraid to ask for it when we need it.
+Don’t let your pride neglect it: we all need help.
+We should give some when we can and we shouldn’t be afraid to ask for it when we need it.

 Take Seriously The Burnout Vampire

-We are living in a society of service, where the “human resource” has an important place.
+We are living in a society of service, where the “human resource” is a tool for money and fame.
 In the software world, developers can create great automation which can save a lot of time for many people, only with a small amount of developers.
 Little input, potential massive output.

-Also, for this statement to be true, a company needs motivated, responsible and involved employees.
+But for this statement to be true, a company needs motivated, responsible, and involved employees.
 It means that the culture of the company needs to nurture these ideas.
 If it’s not the case and burnout begins to creep in the environment, you need to take action as soon as you can.

 To summarize, what did we learn in this article?